duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/templates_overview.md

 #### Places Model and View

 The Places template group works together with the Places **model** and Places **view**.
-The Places model and view enable special map functionality and behaviors that make instant answers using Places valuable and delightful.
+The Places model and view enable special map functionality and behaviors that make Instant Answers using Places valuable and delightful.

 The model and view are specified alongside the template group property in your Instant Answer [display options](https://duck.co/duckduckhack/display_reference#views).